SycamoreEducation/SycamoreSchoolTests/README.md

 rails db:migrate && rails db:seed
 rails populate:school:nightwatch
 ```
-Ensure that the SycamoreSchool docker environment is up and that school 1 has been populated.

 ## Running Tests
 From within this directory, calling `nightwatch` will run all tests.
 You can also run individual tests by name:
 ```